-Children of nicotine-addicted parents more likely to become heavy smokersMay 12th, 2014 in Pediatrics /
+Children of nicotine-addicted parents more likely to become heavy smokersMay 12, 2014 in Medicine & Health / Pediatrics

 The more time a child is exposed to a parent addicted to smoking, the more likely the youth will not only take up cigarettes but also become a heavy smoker.